injashkin/md-pug-to-html/README.md

 ## About The Project

+MdPugToHtml can massively convert Markdown files to HTML pages.
+In this case, a Pug template can be specified, according to which all these pages will be converted.
-MdPugToHtml uses the Pug template engine to convert Markdown files into HTML pages.
-These pages are saved in the specified target directory while preserving the full structure of the source directory.
+These pages are saved in the specified directory while preserving the full structure of the source directory (with Markdown files).
 Markdown files may contain Frontmatter[1] data.
 This data will be used as metadata of HTML pages.

 The need for MdPugToHtml appeared when creating the project builder [npm-for-frontend](https://github.com/injashkin/npm-for-frontend), but MdPugToHtml can be used independently.